Bulletproof vest: European Union

 In the European Union, the import and sale of ballistic vests and body armor is allowed.
 There is an exception for vests that are developed under strict military specifications and/or for main military usage; shield above the level of protection NIJ 4 are considered by the law as "armament materials" and forbidden for civilian use.
 There are many shops in the EU that sell ballistic vests and body armor, used or new.

 In Italy, the purchase, ownership and wear of ballistic vests and body armor is not subject to any restriction, except for those ballistic protections that are developed under strict military specifications and/or for main military usage, thus considered by the law as "armament materials" and forbidden to civilians.
 Furthermore, a number of laws and court rulings during the years have rehearsed the concept of a ballistic vest being mandatory to wear for those individuals who work in the private security sector.

 In the Netherlands the civilian ownership of body armour is subject to the European Union regulations.
 Body armour in various ballistic grades is sold by a range of different vendors, mainly aimed at providing to security guards and VIP's.
 The use of body armour while committing a crime is not an additional offence in itself, but may be interpreted as so under different laws such as resisting arrest.

 Hong Kong

-Under Schedule C (item ML13) of Cap.
-60G Import and Export (Strategic Commodities) Regulations, "armoured or protective equipment, constructions and components" are not regulated "when accompanying their user for the user's own personal protection".
+Under Schedule 1 (item ML13) of Cap.
+60G Import and Export (Strategic Commodities) Regulations, body armor is not regulated "when accompanying their user for the user's own personal protection".